MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/focused-view.md

 ---
-title: Change from list view to focused view
+title: View and manage records in focused view
 description: Change the general list view to focused view for contact, account, lead, and opportunity entities. ms.date: 01/31/2023 ms.topic: article